josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ![The 'page' object, containing the host, path, query, and params.
 The params object contains the current slug.](/images/post_images/sveltekit-console-slug.png)

-Whatever your current route is, it will be identified as `slug` in the `params` object (because our file is named `[slug].svelte`; if you renamed the file, the property would be whatever the new name is).
-Whatever `/blog` route you're currently visiting will be the value of that property.
+Whatever your current route is, it will be identified as `slug` in the `params` object, because our file is named `[slug].svelte`.
+If you renamed the file, the property would be whatever the new name is.
+And when you're visiting a `/blog/*` route, the `*` will be the value.
 (You can try loading some `/blog/*` routes in your browser right now, if you want to see.)

 <SideNote>
-There are other properties available to the <code>load</code> function besides <code>page</code>, but we won't use them here; see the <a href="https://kit.svelte.dev/docs#loading">loading section in the docs</a> if you'd like to learn more.
+There are other properties available to the <code>load</code> function besides <code>page</code>, but we won't use them just yet.
+You can peek at the <a href="https://kit.svelte.dev/docs#loading">loading section in the docs</a> if you'd like to learn more, though.
 </SideNote>

 Knowing that the current `/blog` slug will be available using `page.params.slug`, we can get to work.
 We'll use that to grab the content of matching Markdown file, then pass it back to the client side.
 The client side can then render it as a component, like so: